 With smart PDUs, Foreman utilizes miners to cycle up and down miners.
 However, future use cases could utilize anything plugged into the PDU, including large facility fans.

 Choosing A PDU

 When selecting a PDU, it is important to consider your specific power distribution needs and the features that will be most useful in your environment.
-If you have a relatively simple setup with a limited number of devices, a basic PDU may be sufficient.
+A basic PDU may be sufficient if you have a relatively simple setup with a limited number of devices.
 However, suppose you require more advanced power management features such as remote monitoring and control, power monitoring, environmental monitoring, and individual outlet control.
 In that case, a smart PDU may be the better option.

 Factors such as mounting options, power capacity, and compatibility with your existing hardware should also be considered.
 By carefully assessing your needs and evaluating the available integration options, you can select a PDU that provides the right features and functionality for your specific requirements.

 - ASIC Container Mining 101 (Prices, Cooling, Deployment + more)